exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 Anchoring pubkeys define new Anchoring BTC-address.
 In order to prolong anchoring chain, new anchoring transaction should spend previous anchoring address UTXO and send it to the new anchoring address.
-Such transaction should be commited to the blockchain **before** the list of validators is changed.
+Such transaction should be committed to the blockchain **before** the list of validators is changed.
 Thus the anchoring process is suspended.

-- The anchoring service wait until common LECT is commited to the Bitcoin blockchain.
+- The anchoring service wait until common LECT is committed to the Bitcoin blockchain.
-- After common LECT appears and is commited to the Bitcoin blockchain, the service waits until it will gather sufficient number of confirmations (ex., `24`).
+- After common LECT appears and is committed to the Bitcoin blockchain, the service waits until it will gather sufficient number of confirmations (ex., `24`).
 - Further transitional Anchoring transaction proposal is generated.
 That